 7. Saleor (open-source GraphQL-based)

-Best for: Developer-led teams and global brands that want full control of their tech stack with a fast, composable, open-source headless platform.
+Best for: Developer-led teams and global brands that want full control of their tech stack with fast, composable, open-source headless eCommerce platforms.

 Saleor is a GraphQL-native, open-source headless commerce platform built with Python and React.
 It’s designed for speed, scalability, and developer freedom, offering a composable backend and customizable storefronts.
 From multinational retailers to high-growth DTC brands, Saleor powers performance-driven commerce with a code-first mindset.